 Why?
 Because option 2 is more comprehensive and more useful.

-If there are actually 17 reasons for dog whining (there may well be 5,000 for all I know), including all of them helps put a user at peace that they know every possible reason for their dog’s unhappiness.
+If there are actually 17 reasons for dog whining (there may well be 5,000 for all I know), including all of them helps put a user at ease that they know every possible reason for their dog’s unhappiness.

 Your piece of content becomes the ultimate resource on the internet.
 A user has no reason to seek out anything else because everything they need is right there.

-Memorable content tells a story, elicits positive emotion or includes elements (like branded words or techniques) that cause people to like, share and link.
+Memorable content tells a story, elicits positive emotion or includes elements (like branded words or techniques) that cause people to like, share, and link.